 From employee engagement and growth to productivity and retention, a team leader’s ability to encourage, empower, advise, and educate their team can have a significant impact.
 Furthermore, research indicates that a team leader has the most direct and significant impact on the team’s experience.
 That means that having the appropriate skills and competencies in leadership roles can affect how swiftly team members learn new skills, how involved and encouraged they feel, and how dynamic or original the team’s ideas are.
 Investing in leadership development can allow teams and organizations to achieve their full potential.

 What qualities do you need to be an effective team leader?

 1. Leadership is not just about you – it’s a teamwork

 A leader’s most essential quality is to allow and motivate a team to accomplish both individual and collective objectives.
-It may entail delegating, training, or teaching, but the desire to serve is at the heart of it all.
+It may entail delegating, training, teaching or coaching, but the desire to serve is at the heart of it all.

 It’s critical that both you and your employees establish mutual respect and trust.
 You must empower the team and make use of their unique skills.
 It’s critical to let your team know that their efforts are appreciated and that their time is valued when offering feedback.
 Make the most of your team’s abilities and interests by allocating assignments accordingly.

 2. Communicate effectively

 To form relationships, monitor progress, and recognize risks, it’s critical to maintain the lines of communication open.
 When team leaders communicate frequently and effectively, the team is more likely to be engaged.
 This is because they see you taking an interest in them.